kurtshuler/imac-5k-monitor-conversion/README.md

 1. I kept the iMac case fan and soldered longer wires onto the leads to later use with a [Noctua NA-FC1](https://noctua.at/en/na-fc1) fan controller I had laying around.
 2. I kept the power button and extended its wires so I can later attach them to the R1811 control strip's on/off button.

-When pulling the parts, I noticed that both the logic board and power supply had damaged that looked to be a result of arcing.
+When pulling the parts, I noticed that both the logic board and power supply had damage that looked to be a result of arcing.
 Now I wasn't so sure the panel would work...

 The "mystery Mac" before gutting.
 At this point I had no idea if the panel would work.
 <IMAGE HERE>